nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] Use Cow for data types to avoid cloning
+- [x] allow literal values for immutable symbols in symbol table
 - [x] differentiate between string literals (stack) and heap-allocated strings
 - [x] coherce raw string literals to &str and store their value in a static section of the symbol table
 - [x] introduce usize and isize types